Stan van Bladeren

-Stan van Bladeren (born 1 October 1997) is a Dutch professional footballer who plays as a goalkeeper for Danish 1st Division side FC Helsingør.
+Stan van Bladeren (born 1 October 1997) is a Dutch professional footballer who plays as a goalkeeper for Tweede Divisie side Katwijk.

 Career

 Club career

 Van Bladeren joined the Ajax youth academy from local club Foreholte aged 15.
 He made his professional debut at Jong Ajax on 6 February 2015 in an Eerste Divisie game against FC Volendam.
 He played the full game in a 3–4 away win.

 On 24 August 2020, van Bladeren joined newly relegated Danish 1st Division club Silkeborg IF after two weeks of trial, signing a deal until June 2022.
 On 30 May 2022 Silkeborg confirmed, that van Bladeren was leaving the club, as his contract was expiring.

 On 1 July 2022 it was confirmed, that van Bladeren had joined fellow league club FC Helsingør on a deal until June 2024.
+In June 2024, van Bladeren returned to the Netherlands, having signed with Tweede Divisie club VV Katwijk.